akshat-bhansali/drive-upload-service-account/README.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/apis/dashboard) and enable the Google Drive API.
 2. Navigate to [Credentials](https://console.cloud.google.com/apis/credentials) in the Cloud Console.
 3. Create service account credentials and download the JSON file.
+4. Go to [Google Drive](https://drive.google.com) and select the folder you want to store your data into.
+5. In the URL https://drive.google.com/drive/u/0/folders/parentFolderId, use this parentFolderId in the parentId variable.

 Define a route for file upload: